-Pending administrative matter 950 C.M.R.
+Pending litigation 950 C.M.R.
 32.08(2)(b) provides in pertinent part: the Supervisor may deny an appeal for, among other reasons if, in the opinion of the Supervisor: 1. the public records in question are the subjects of disputes inactivelitigation, administrative hearings or mediation.
-In light of the pending matter with the EEOC, I decline to opine on this matter at this time.
+In light of the pending matter, I decline to opine on this matter at this time.
 See 950 C.M.R.
 32.08(2)(b).

 Pending litigation 950 C.M.R.
 32.08(2)(b) provides in pertinent part: the Supervisor may deny an appeal for, among other reasons if, in the opinion of the Supervisor: 1. the public records in question are the subjects of disputes inactivelitigation, administrative hearings or mediation.